cortex-js/compute-engine/src/README.md

 - **U+007D RIGHT CURLY BRACKET** : **`}`**
 - **U+007E TILDE** : **`~`**

-Before they are used, symbols are normalized to the Unicode Normalization Form Canonical Composition (NFC).
-They are stored internally and compared using the NFC.
+Before they are used, symbols are normalized to the Unicode Normalization Form C (NFC).
+They must be stored internally and compared using the NFC.

-In addition, JSON escape sequences are applied before Unicode normalization.
+JSON escape sequences are applied before Unicode normalization.

 These four strings represent the same symbol: